 Cold Brew Matcha

-- Combine the matcha, water or coconut water, and ice in a pint-sized mason jar or thermal container.
+- Combine the matcha, collagen peptides (if using), water or coconut water, and ice in a pint-sized mason jar or thermal container.

 - Twist on the lid and shake vigorously until the matcha goes into suspension.
 Enjoy immediately!